The Problem: How We Teach EKGs

 Tattered roll of ECG paper on a 12 Lead.

-EKG tracing roll trying to capture changes over time or a conversion between rhythms.
+ECG tracing roll trying to capture changes over time or a conversion between rhythms.

 Photocopies